Brammer History, Family Crest & Coats of Arms

 Some of the family has Scottish roots as noted by Broomhall Castle, built in 1874, located in Menstrie, Clackmannanshire, Scotland.
 It is still in good condition and today is in use as a hotel.

-Important Dates for the Brammer family
+Early History of the Brammer family

 This web page shows only a small excerpt of our Brammer research.
 Another 62 words (4 lines of text) covering the years 1502, 1594, 1663, 1635, 1659, 1653 and 1654 are included under the topic Early Brammer History in all our PDF Extended History products and printed products wherever possible.